-- (2) The author of a literary work (other than words intended to be sung or spoken with music) or a dramatic work has the right to be identified as the author of the work whenever- - (a) the work is published commercially, performed in public, or communicated to the public; or - (b) copies of a film or sound recording including the work are issued to the public. - (3) The author of- - (a) a literary work (other than words intended to be sung or spoken with music); or - (b) a dramatic work-
+- (2) The author of a literary work (other than words intended to be sung or spoken with music) or a dramatic work has the right to be identified as the author of the work whenever- - (a) the work is published commercially, performed in public, or communicated to the public; or from which an adaptation is made has the right to be identified as the author of the work from which the adaptation is made whenever any of the events described in subsection (2) occurs in relation to the adaptation of the work.

+- (b) copies of a film or sound recording including the work are issued to the public. - (3) The author of- - (a) a literary work (other than words intended to be sung or spoken with music); or - (b) a dramatic work-